lina767/statutes/rules-of-procedure.md

 ## Format

 The General Assembly may be held either in-person or online.
 The General Assembly is expected to meet in-person unless otherwise specified in the Internal Regulations.
-In the case of an Extraordinary General Assembly, the Bureau shall determine the format.
+Whoever calls for the Extraordinary General Assembly shall determine the format and holds the financial responsibility.

 When a General Assembly is held in person, online participation should be facilitated to the extent possible.